Non-linear realizations and invariant action principles in higher gauge theory: Non-linear realizations and FDAs

 which is a non-linear transformation law for $\xi$.
-Moreover, in this case, eq. (\ref{5}) becomes
+Moreover, by considering that the transformation law $\xi\rightarrow\xi^{\prime}$ is described by the infinitesimal variation $\delta$, eq. (\ref{law}) leads to

-Since the transformation is infinitesimal, the l.h.s. of (\ref{law}) is a vector of $\mathfrak{h}$.
+Notice that, since $g_{0}-1$ is infinitesimal, $h_{1}-1$ is a vector of $\mathfrak{h}$.
 Thus, the transformation law of $\xi$ can be obtained from the requirement of components of the l.h.s. of eq. (\ref{5C}) along the generators of the coset space to be vanishing.

 Let us now introduce a one-form gauge connection $\mu$ evaluated on $\mathfrak{g}$ and an action principle $S=S\left[ \mu\right] $ which is invariant under the stability subgroup $H$ but not under the transformations along the generators of the coset space.
-Under the action of an arbitrary group element $g$, the gauge connection transforms as
+Under the action of an arbitrary group element $g_{0}=e^{-\varepsilon}$, the gauge connection transforms as

-We split $\mu$ into its contributions belonging in $h$ and the coset space as $\mu=a+\rho$, with
+We split $\mu$ into its contributions belonging in $\mathfrak{h}$ and the coset space as $\mu=a+\rho$, with

-Moreover, we introduce a group element $z=\exp\left( \xi^{l}A_{l}\right) $ and define the non-linear gauge connection
+Moreover, we introduce a group element $z=e^{\xi}\equiv e^{\xi^{l}A_{l}}$ and define the non-linear gauge connection

-The functional form of $\tilde{\mu}$ is given by a large gauge tranformation of $\mu$ that non-linearly depends on the zero-forms $\xi^{l}$ and their derivatives.
-However, $\tilde{\mu}$ is interpreted as the fundamental field of a gauge theory and therefore, both $\mu$ and $\xi$ will change under the action of the gauge group.
-As before, we split the contributions to the non-linear connection as $\tilde{\mu}=v+p$ with
+The functional form of $\mu^{\xi}$ is given by a large gauge tranformation of $\mu$ with group element $z^{-1}$, that non-linearly depends on the zero-forms $\xi^{l}$ and their derivatives.
+However, $\mu^{\xi}$ is interpreted as the fundamental field of a gauge theory and therefore, both $\mu$ and $\xi$ change under the action of the gauge group.
+As before, we split the contributions to the non-linear connection as $\mu^{\xi}=v+p$ with